 NBC and NBC Peacock

-- This weekend’s Honda Indy Grand Prix of Alabama will be the 11th INDYCAR event at the scenic, 2.3-mile Barber Motorsports Park circuit; and the ninth year American Honda has served as title sponsor of the event.
+- This weekend’s Honda Indy Grand Prix of Alabama will be the 12th INDYCAR race at the scenic, 2.3-mile Barber Motorsports Park circuit; and the 10th year American Honda has served as title sponsor of the event.

 # 9 Scott Dixon (C) (W)